piotrmurach/verse/README.md

 ## Features

 * No monkey-patching String class
+* Simple API that can be easily wrapped by other objects
 * Supports multibyte character encodings such as UTF-8, EUC-JP
 * Handles languages without whitespaces between words (like Chinese and Japanese)